 If there is a dedicated camp cook, he/she should be and often is, well trained in food and water hygiene.

 Members of a trekking party may snore at night and earplugs can help companions to sleep more soundly.

-Trekkers may bring sheets or a sleeping bag liner.
-Scabies and bed lice are common in lodges and supplied the bed linen may not be adequately laundered.
+Many trekkers carry their own sheets or a sleeping bag liner.
+Scabies and bed lice are common in lodges and bed linen may not be laundered sufficiently to prevent their spread.

 On large and long treks baggage is usually transported by porters or animals, so the trekker only carries what is necessary during the day.

 Organisations like Tourism Concern promote the welfare of porters and encourage, for example, providing them with appropriate clothing, footwear and night shelters if necessary.

 The trekker who uses a trekking agency or hires porters should check, and be comfortable, that they are going to be adequately looked after.
 Goos trekking companies will have their own insurance policy in place but trekkers must also be insured themselves against accidents, illness, repatriation etc.